jameskaois/ctf-writeups/overthewire/natas/level_20_to_21.md

 Level url: [http://natas20.natas.labs.overthewire.org/](http://natas20.natas.labs.overthewire.org/)

 ## Steps to Solve
+1. Step 1 - In this level we cannot do brute-force `PHPSESSID` because it uses random keys.
+2. Step 2 - Investigate the source code we can see that the most thing we have to do is set the `admin = 1`.
+3. Step 3 - Add `admin%0Aadmin 1` to `Your name` input and submit to get the password.

-7. Step 7 - Take the password to the next level.
+4. Step 4 - Take the password to the next level.

 ## Next Level Password
-``
+`BPhv63cKE1lkQl04cE5CuFTzXe15NfiH`